 '''

 void INATEngine::addRedirect(

-'''

-'''
+[in] wstring name,

 [in] NATProtocol proto,

-'''

-'''

 [in] wstring hostIP,

-'''

-'''

 [in] unsigned short hostPort,

-'''

-'''

 [in] wstring guestIP,

-'''

-'''

 [in] unsigned short guestPort)

 '''

-- name The name of the rule.
-An empty name is acceptable, in which case the NAT engine autogenerates one using the other parameters. - proto Protocol handled with the rule. - hostIP IP of the host interface to which the rule should apply.
+name The name of the rule.
+An empty name is acceptable, in which case the NAT engine autogenerates one using the other parameters.

+proto Protocol handled with the rule.

+hostlP IP of the host interface to which the rule should apply.
 An empty ip address is acceptable, in which case the NAT engine binds the handling socket to any interface.